haseeb-cb/fundamentals-of-gis/Content/9_Exercise.md

 5. To discover possible NIMBY attitudes of the respondents, we’re going to **extract the answers based on the residential areas of the respondents**.
 	-  Doing this is easy, since one of the fields in attribute data has the zip code of the area where each respondent lives in.

+6. We’re interested in the respondents that live in **Töölö** and **Vuosaari** city districts.
+Both districts have three zip code areas, the names of which are:
+	- Vuosaari
+		- Pohjois-Vuosaari (00960)
+		- Etelä-Vuosaari (00980)
+		- Aurinkolahti (00990)
+		-

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJhdGNRU1NlSXNOV3JrUEhRIjp7In